This article helps you sort through organic treatments and home remedies for plant diseases.

 15. Potato Scab

 Potato growers are very familiar with and annoyed by this one.
-Its symptoms resemble dark brown patchy areas that can look like raised warts.
+Its symptoms resemble dark, patchy areas that can appear raised, like warts.

 Potato scab disease can affect a small section or completely engulf the potato garden.
 The organism that causes it can survive indefinitely in slightly alkaline soil.